adii0908/ABOUT-ME-/README.md

 <p>My dream is to become someone who can bring change through technology and innovation.
 Apart from studies, I like reading mystery novels, watching motivational videos, and spending time with friends and family.</p>

 <p>I believe in working hard, staying positive, and always learning.
-Thank you for visiting my page!</p><h2>About Me</h2>
+Thank you for visiting my page!</p>
-<p>Hello!
-My name is Anand Chaturvedi, and I am 16 years old.
-I’m currently a student with a strong interest in technology, creativity, and learning new skills.</p>
     <h2>Contact Me</h2>
     <form action="#" method="post">
       <label for="email">Your Email:</label><br>